About Tasmania's Plastic Bag Ban

 Local Retailer Stories

 Retailers around Tasmania have adapted to the lightweight shopping bag ban in various ways (eg packaging in boxes, compostable packaging, reusable fabric bags).
-Examples of these are available

 Actions for Shoppers

-As a shopper, you can remember to bring their own reusable bags when you go to the supermarket and store some in the car for that spontaneous purchase.
+As a shopper, you can remember to bring your own reusable bags when you go to the supermarket and store some in the car for that spontaneous purchase.
 At the end of their life, most plastic bags (including reusable polypropylene bags) are recyclable and can be placed in special bins provided at major supermarkets.
 Biodegradable bags certified to AS 5810 'Biodegradable Plastics Suitable For Home Composting' can be composted.